acbilson/chaos-content/notes/evangelism-paradigm-shifts.md

 - {{< backref "/notes/evangelism-is-a-team-sport" "Evangelism is a Team Sport" >}}
 - {{< backref "/notes/evangelism-is-a-process" "Evangelism is a Process" >}}

+Formation happens before belief.
+People begin to follow Jesus by doing what he did before they're sure about who he is or what he means to them.

+Evangelism is not debate/apologetics

+Encounters with Jesus can happen through prayer, beauty, generosity, etc. But people follow Jesus' ways, wounds, and words.
+You can only discover a fraction of God apart from this.

 # Parable

 To illustrate these paradigm shifts, let me tell you a fictitious story.